 Schizaea pectinata, the toothbrush fern, cockscomb fern or curly grass fern, at first glance resembles the restios more than the ferns.
-Still, it is an attractive, low-growing grassy plant growing a tuft of erect, undivided fronds that reach about 30 cm in height.
+It is an attractive, low-growing grassy plant growing a tuft of erect, undivided fronds that reach about 30 cm in height.

-The way in which the coiled, green fronds unfurl in spring to straighten from a seemingly wound up position, is a give-away clue of being a fern, not a restio.
+The way in which the coiled, green fronds unfurl in spring to straighten from a seemingly wound up positions, is a give-away clue of being a fern, not a restio.